jamesbowman/py-bteve/docs/index.rst

       :param int g: allow updates to the frame buffer green component.
 Range 0-1.
 The initial value is 1
       :param int b: allow updates to the frame buffer blue component.
 Range 0-1.
 The initial value is 1
       :param int a: allow updates to the frame buffer alpha component.
 Range 0-1.
 The initial value is 1

       These values are part of the graphics context and are saved and restored by :meth:`SaveContext` and :meth:`RestoreContext`.

-  .. method:: ColorRGB(red, green, blue)

-      Set the drawing color

-      :param int red: red value for the current color.
-Range 0-255.
-The initial value is 255
-      :param int green: green for the current color.
-Range 0-255.
-The initial value is 255
-      :param int blue: blue for the current color.
-Range 0-255.
-The initial value is 255

-      These values are part of the graphics context and are saved and restored by :meth:`SaveContext` and :meth:`RestoreContext`.